Can Nextdoor Holdings Inc. (KIND) Remain Competitive?

-Nextdoor Holdings Inc. (NYSE:KIND) went down by -2.78% from its latest closing price compared to the recent 1-year high of $7.32.
-The company’s stock price has collected -2.33% of loss in the last five trading sessions.
+Nextdoor Holdings Inc. (NYSE:KIND) went up by 11.31% from its latest closing price compared to the recent 1-year high of $7.32.
+The company’s stock price has collected 13.89% of gains in the last five trading sessions.
 Barron’s reported on 08/10/22 that Nextdoor Stock Falls.
 The Social Media Sees Tough Time Ahead.

 Is It Worth Investing in Nextdoor Holdings Inc. (NYSE :KIND) Right Now?